A Recent Study Reveals Alarming Increase in Older Workers on Zero-Hour Contracts

 Many older workers have found themselves struggling to make ends meet on these contracts, as they are often unable to find stable employment and are reliant on unpredictable and inconsistent hours.
 This can lead to financial insecurity and added stress, especially for those who are nearing retirement age and need to secure their future.

-A zero hours contract means that you are paid only for the hours you actually work but have no guaranteed minimum number of hours in the job at any given time.
+A zero-hours contract means that you are paid only for the hours you actually work but have no guaranteed minimum number of hours on the job at any given time.
 The opportunity for working – and earning your livelihood – is therefore highly irregular and uncertain.